Trails of clouds in binary black holes: Dynamics

 In the comparable-mass limit, the obliquity is governed primarily not by the transfer of momentum from the cloud to the orbit, but by the cloud's internal dynamics.
 This yields the milder behavior shown in~\eqref{eq:beta_circ_q1}.
 For example, in the diluted-cloud limit, $\tilde{a}/N_\mathrm{c} \to \infty$, one recovers the expected $\beta(t)\simeq \beta(0)$.
 The more interesting regime turns out to be when $\tilde{a}/N_\mathrm{c}\simeq 1$.
 As noted in~\eqref{eq:overt_stab_q1}, transitions with $g=m>0$ make the critical point at $\beta_{\rm cr}=0$ unstable.\footnote{The resulting instability in~\eqref{eq:beta_circ_q1} grows slowly for $\beta(0)\simeq 0$, as long as $m_a>m$.
 By contrast, for $m_a<m$ the weak-decay approximation breaks down.
 We discuss representative examples in \S\ref{sec:pheno}.} More generally, for resonances with $g\neq m$, the fixed points are unstable when $g/m<1$, whereas for $g/m>1$ the would-be fixed point lies outside the real domain and the evolution instead drives $\beta(t)\to\pi$.
 4pt

-Throughout the above discussion we assumed that the floating conditions~\eqref{eq:flt_res_break},~\eqref{eq:flt_over_adia} are satisfied.
-However, analogously to the arguments below~\eqref{eq:flt_over_adia}, as the overlap depends on the obliquity $\eta^{(ab)}_{l,m,g,k} \sim d^{(l)}_{mg}(\beta)$, the sustainability of a floating configuration is not always guaranteed.
+Throughout the previous discussion we assumed the floating conditions~\eqref{eq:flt_res_break},~\eqref{eq:flt_over_adia} are satisfied.
+However, since the overlap depends on the obliquity $\eta^{(ab)}_{l,m,g,k} \propto d^{(l)}_{mg}(\beta)$, analogously to the arguments below~\eqref{eq:flt_over_adia} the sustainability of a floating configuration is not always guaranteed.
 As an example, let us consider the $g=m$ resonant overtone, first in the IMRI/EMRI limit.
 Here we have that $ \eta^{(ab)}_{l,m,m,k} \sim d^{(l)}_{mm}(\beta)$ is maximal at $\beta = 0$, and goes smoothly towards zero at $\beta=\pi$.
 For orbits starting at $\beta(0) \simeq \pi$, the floating conditions require that $b^{(ab)}_{g,k}$ is sufficiently large [cf.~\eqref{eq:flt_res_break}] to offset the angular suppression $d^{(l)}_{mm} \sim (\beta - \pi)^{2m}$.
 Yet, once floating begins, it can become progressively more sustainable as $\beta(t) \to 0$.
 This changes for the case of comparable masses, where a fixed point is present at $\beta_\mathrm{cr} = \pi$.
 In such a case, starting at $\beta(0) \simeq 0$, the dynamical evolution would move towards resonance breaking instead.
 These two situations are somewhat similar to the differences in the evolution of the eccentricity on equatorial orbits for early and late overtones, respectively.
 4pt

 {\it \underline{Floating on generic orbits in the IMRI/EMRI limit.}} The most general situation involves orbits with both $\beta \neq 0$ and $e \neq 0$.
 In this scenario, there is an interplay between $g-$ and $k-$overtones that can lead overtone degeneracy.
 More concretely, to the existence of a tower of overtone pairs $(g,k)$, $(g',k'), \cdots $, that may resonate at the same orbital frequency, provided $g-k = g'-k' = \cdots = d$ [see \eqref{eq:abs_W}].
 (Recall $\dot{\Sigma}^{(ab)}_{g,k} \approx (g-k)\dot{\vartheta}$ [see~\eqref{eq:f_k}].)
 This possibility arises whenever $Y_{lg}(\pi/2,0) \neq 0$, which ensures a non-zero mixing overlap [cf.~\eqref{eq:eta}].
 Although more involved, these degenerate overtones share the same Bloch variables $(\nu,u)^{(ab)}_{d}$, which allows us to simplify the problem.
 Let us first consider the weak-decay regime and assume that the floating conditions are valid, i.e., $\dot{\Omega}^{(ab)}_{g,k} \simeq 0$, $\bar{\Gamma}^{-}_{ab} \simeq 0$.
 Under these assumptions we find, generalizing~\eqref{eq:v_flt},